New Mexico Bank & Trust Building: History

 The bank headquarters eventually ended up in the hands of Norwest Bank, which moved out in 1994 as it already had headquarters nearby.
 In 1996, The Bank of New Mexico (unrelated to the original bank) moved in and put its name on the building, but this bank was also acquired by Norwest two years later.
-Since the early 2000s it has been the headquarters of New Mexico Bank & Trust.
+Since the early 2000s it has been the headquarters of New Mexico Bank & Trust, a division of HTLF Bank.
 The building is visible in a scene of Better Call Saul.

 Architecture

 The New Mexico Bank & Trust Building is 203 ft tall and has 14 above-ground floors plus a mechanical penthouse.
 It was designed by Willard C. Kruger, who was also the architect of the New Mexico State Capitol among other works.
 Stylistically, it fits into the International Style and is quite similar in appearance to the older Simms Building across the street.
 Like the Simms Building, it has curtain walls on the north and south sides, windowless brick on the east and west sides, a recessed second story exposing the structural columns, and a larger one-story base.
 The curtain walls were originally clear glass alternating with opaque turquoise-colored panels, but this was replaced by black tinted glass set in a coral-colored frame during the 1986 remodeling.
 On the south side, the building has a protruding, brick-faced elevator shaft.